Prepare data for MOSClip analysis

 The same analysis can be run on pathways rather than modules.
 In this case, since we are using pathway graph structures, we suggest to adopt the topological method for PCA, as implemented in MOSClip, as well as a shrinkage approach.
 To do this, we change parameters for PCA in the secificArgs slot of our Omics object.

 We are now ready to run the two-class analysis on pathways with the function multiOmicsTwoClassPathwayTest.
 The required input are the same shown for modules.
 In this case, we choose to test a greater amount of pathways (reactHuge list).
-Again, this may take some minutes, thus, we save the results for future usage.
+Again, since this may take some minutes, we save the results for future usage.

 if (file.exists(paste0(dirname, "twoClassP.rds"))){